yogeshw/jwst-photometry/README.md

 ## Purpose

-The purpose of this project is to provide a comprehensive tool for performing photometry on JWST images, ensuring consistent photometric measurements across all bands, and deriving accurate source colors, redshifts, and physical parameters.
+The purpose of this project is to provide a comprehensive tool for performing photometry on JWST images, ensuring consistent photometric measurements across all bands, thus enabling accurate source colors, redshifts, and physical parameters.

 ## How to Run the Script